YusuphaJuwara/geometric-algebra-transformer-gatr/README.md

 2. **Join Operation:**

-The second geometric primitive used in GATr is derived from the join operation, denoted by $x, y \rightarrow (x^* \wedge y^*)^*$.
+The second geometric primitive used in GATr is derived from the join operation, denoted by $x,y\rightarrow (x^* \wedge y^*)^*$ .
 While the notation may appear complicated, the join operation plays a simple role in the architecture: it provides an equivariant map that involves the dual operation, $x \rightarrow x^*$.

 Including the dual operation is essential for expressivity in the $\mathbb{G}_{3,0,1}$ algebra (the algebra of 3D Euclidean space). **Without dualization, it is impossible to represent even simple functions like the Euclidean distance between two points**, as shown in Appendix A of the paper.